brevzin/cpp_proposals/xxxx_relax_constexpr/relax-constexpr.md

 Moreover, while it's possible to write the above for `std::optional`, I'm not sure that it's common for other library to provide macros that can be used to mark functions conditionally `constexpr` like this.
 Or, indeed, if there is even another such example.
 So if I'm a consumer of a library that might have some functionality `constexpr` in one version but more functionality `constexpr` in the next, I always have to lag.

-Such diagnosis may have made sense in the C++11 days, but now that we're approaching C++23 where more and more things are `constexpr` and more and more libraries will mark more of their functions `constexpr` because they can be, it just seems strictly better to just reserve diagnosing `constexpr` violations to the place where we already have to diagnose them: when you write code that *must* be evaluated at compile time.
+Such diagnosis may have made sense in the C++11 days, but now that we're approaching C++23 where more and more things are `constexpr` and more and more libraries will mark more of their functions `constexpr` because they can be, it seems strictly better to just reserve diagnosing `constexpr` violations to the place where we already have to diagnose them: when you write code that *must* be evaluated at compile time.

 Put differently, the current rule is there must be some tuple (function arguments, template arguments) for which a `constexpr` function invocation is a constant expression.
 But there's really another input here: (function arguments, template arguments, version).
 The version here might be the language version, it might be a bunch of library versions.
-Ultimately, it's about time.
+Ultimately, it's a question of time.
 A function may not be `constexpr` today, but it may be `constexpr` soon.
-Diagnosing it as not being `constexpr` yet does not seem useful.
+Diagnosing it as not being `constexpr` *yet* seems harmful to the question of evolving code.

 # Sometimes Maybe, Sometimes Always